Tekikun/APBench_Space/README.md

 # APBench_Space
- APBench for Space Engineering
+ APBench for Space Engineering code repo.

 # APBench
 APBench_Alpha.json, APBench_Beta.json, APBench_Gamma.json are made publicaly available at https://huggingface.co/datasets/woodywu/APBench.

-## Benchmarking Code
+## Benchmarking_APBench
 The Benchmarking_APBench folder contains multiple benchmarking scripts covering the major models used in evaluating model performance on APBench.

 ### Usage
 Each script stands along and could run directly with necessary API information.

-## Semantic Clustering Analysis
+## Semantic_Clustering

 The semantic clustering contains a Jupyter Notebook and supporting files for performing semantic clustering analysis on language model outputs and a reference dataset.